Jeremy and Ana Van Beelen

 My dad’s return to alcohol prevented him from keeping a stable job or owning a house.
 So we jumped from place to place.
 Soon, I stopped going to school because the responsibility that I had did not let me do things that I really wished to do.
 I managed until one day I found my dad inhaling some sort of glue, with my little brother in the same room.
 It really scared me.
 I took my brothers and sisters and I went to ask for help from our neighbour.
-She took us to the social services office so I could talk to them about our situation.
+She took us to the social services office so I could explain our situation to them.
 It was really hard for me to leave my dad.
 Because of my persistence in not letting them separate us as siblings, they took us all to Pan de Vida, an orphanage that promotes family structure.
 My life story has been different ever since.